Keisarinn/SLT/README.md

 There will be eight coding excercises, and each report will be graded either as good, normal or not accepted/not submitted.

 With no submitted/accepted reports, the project grade is 4.0.
-Each good report increases the project grade by 0.25, while each normal report increases it by 0.125.
+Each normal report increases the project grade by 0.25, while a good report increases it by 0.5.

-This means eight good reports result in a project grade of 6.0, while eight normal reports will give you a project grade of 5.0.
+This means eight normal reports result in a project grade of 6.0 and good reports help you to compensate for not submitted/accepted reports.

+The maximum project grade is 6.0.

 Note that even if you are not interested in doing the projects, the written exam might include problems addressed in the coding exercises.